Sintexer/learning-path/05 - Common IT knowledge/Patterns/Microservices Patterns/BFF.md

 ## Aggregation

+Basically, any BFF acts as an [[Aggregator]].
 An order page might require:

 ```text
 Order details